datanav/docs/technical/tripletex-crmoffice.rst

 Tripletex to CRMOffice Dataflow
 ===============================

-Generated: 2024-09-11 07:48:17
+Generated: 2024-09-11 08:49:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from Tripletex to CRMOffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Tripletex Customer person to Crmoffice Contacts
+Tripletex Customer person to CRMOffice Contacts
 -----------------------------------------------
-Every Tripletex Customer person will be synchronized with a Crmoffice Contacts.
+Every Tripletex Customer person will be synchronized with a CRMOffice Contacts.

-Once a link between a Tripletex Customer person and a Crmoffice Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Customer person and a CRMOffice Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Customer person and a Crmoffice Contacts:
+The following properties are synchronized between a Tripletex Customer person and a CRMOffice Contacts:

 .. list-table::
    :header-rows: 1

    * - Tripletex Customer person Property
-     - Crmoffice Contacts Property
+     - CRMOffice Contacts Property
-     - Crmoffice Data Type
+     - CRMOffice Data Type
    * - phoneNumber
      - directPhone
      - "string"